Zakelis/RelicsTracker/README.md

 # RelicsTracker

+A practical tool that indicates all relics worthy to refine.
+Using non-static last 48 hours trade values ('Weighted Averages') from warframe.market !

+Warning : Setting this entry at a low value (<= 35) can take more than a minute.
+This is because WFM's API only allows 3 requests per second.

 ## Usage
-Follow prompt to indicate [PLThreshold].
+Follow prompt to indicate [MinPlatValue].
+All drop locations for all eligible items worth at least that much platinium will be shown.

 ### Mandatory args :

-- **[PLThreshold]** filters all items which WA price is below given value.
+- **[MinPlatValue]** filters all items which WA price is below given value.
 Must be a strictly positive round number or a 1-decimal floating number with '.' as separator (42.0 and not 42,0).

 ### Optional args :